frictionlessdata/frictionless-py/docs/target/api-reference/README.md

  | write(row_stream)
 ```

-Write row stream into the file
+Write row stream into the resource

 **Arguments**: